deep-entertainment/safehouse/design/items/smartphone.md

 Smartphone (rather cheap), completed from [smartphone_incomplete](smartphone_incomplete.md), [battery](battery.md), [simcard](simcard.md) and [cover](cover.md)

 - Look | Use
-  - If not been resetted
+  - If not reset.

     > [marjorie](../characters/marjorie.md)
     > There's a message saying, the phone needs to be reset. (grunts)

-  - If resetted:
+  - If reset:

     > [marjorie](characters/marjorie.md)
     >